Tesla Model S loses top rating from Consumer Reports over brake issue

 Consumer Reports said it would re-evaluate the Tesla scores "once Tesla deploys AEB to all owners and starts selling all new vehicles with the feature activated."

-Consumer Reports said Tesla, in an emailed statement to the magazine, said the company expected to include AEB in a software update slated to be pushed to owners this week.
+Consumer Reports said Tesla, in an emailed statement to the magazine, said the company expects to include AEB in a software update slated to be pushed to owners later this week.
 The magazine said the software update, which is delivered wirelessly to Tesla vehicles much like updates on a smartphone, could take up to two weeks to take effect in all vehicles.

-(This story corrects to say Tesla began enabling its braking feature on Tuesday, not Monday.)

-Reporting by Paul Lienert in Detroit; Editing by David Gregorio and MarkPotter
+(Reporting by Paul Lienert in Detroit; Editing by David Gregorio)